-Does your child pay more attention to the next YouTube video coming out than the words coming out of your moth?
+Are you looking for a way to bond with your child?
+Does your child pay more attention to the next YouTube video coming out than the words coming out of your mouth?
 Instead of shrugging off YouTube as dumb cat videos, or worrying about the dangers, try engaging with your child about the YouTube they watch.
-Here are some of our best tips:

-- Get your own YouTube account.
-If you have a Google or Gmail account, you already have one!
-Simply log onto YouTube, and your icon should be in the upper-right corner.
+- If you have a Google or Gmail account, you already have a YouTube account, and your icon should be in the upper-right corner.
 With billions of videos on YouTube, there is bound to be something for everyone.
 All of the popular TV networks also have YouTube channels.
-You may even find some bonus content from your favorite shows.
-Having your own YouTube account and spending some time on it will help you better understand why your child is fascinated with the site.
+Consequently, watching YouTube videos yourself will help you better understand why your child is fascinated with the site.